stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

    Likewise, implement `Decidable Nat (m <=)`, because we require both kinds of predicates.

-   Note: You should by know figure out yourself that `n` must be available at runtime and how to make sure that this is the case.
+   Note: You should by now figure out yourself that `n` must be available at runtime and how to make sure that this is the case.

 7. Proof that `(<=)` is reflexive and transitive by declaring and